 The course is for those who want to build up their technical construction skills and gain an industry recognised qualification.

-The course will prepare students for a range of technical, profession and management careers such as building surveying, build control and construction management.
+The course will prepare students for a range of technical, professional and management careers such as building surveying, build control and construction management.

 Based on the evidence available, the TEF Panel judged that Activate Learning delivers high quality teaching, learning and outcomes for its students.
 It consistently exceeds rigorous national quality requirements for UK higher education.